-- (1) As reported in a Schedule 13G/A filed with the SEC on March 10, 2017, shares reflected as beneficially owned by The Vanguard Group include 151,663 shares beneficially owned by Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of The Vanguard Group, Inc. or Vanguard, as a result of its serving as investment manager of collective trust accounts, and 13,517 shares beneficially owned by Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of Vanguard, as a result of serving as investment manager of Australian investment offerings. - (2) As reported in a Schedule 13G/A filed with the SEC on January 18, 2017, BlackRock, Inc. is a parent holding company. - (3) Shares reflected as beneficially owned by Waddell & Reed Financial, Inc. consist of 3,080,312 shares of common stock held by Ivy Investment Management Company, or IICO, an investment advisory subsidiary of Waddell & Reed Financial, Inc., and 2,224,778 shares of common stock held by Waddell & Reed Investment Management Company, or WRIMCO.
-As reported in a Schedule 13G/A filed with the SEC on February 14, 2017, each of Waddell & Reed Financial, Inc., IICO, WRIMCO, Waddell & Reed, Inc., or Waddell & Reed Financial Services, Inc. may be deemed to share voting and dispositive power over the 5,305,090 shares reflected in the table as beneficially owned by Waddell & Reed Financial, Inc. The investment advisory contracts grant IICO and WRIMCO all investment and/or voting power over securities owned by such advisory clients.
-The investment sub-advisory contracts grant IICO and WRIMCO investment power over securities owned by such sub-advisory clients and, in most cases, voting power.
+- (1) As reported in a Schedule 13G/A filed with the SEC on February 11, 2019, shares reflected as beneficially owned by The Vanguard Group include 31,821 shares beneficially owned by Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of The Vanguard Group, Inc. or Vanguard, as a result of its serving as investment manager of collective trust accounts, and 16,417 shares beneficially owned by Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of Vanguard, as a result of serving as investment manager of Australian investment offerings. - (2) As reported in a Schedule 13G/A filed with the SEC on February 12, 2019, Kayne Anderson Rudnick Investment Management, LLC is an investment adviser. - (3) Shares reflected as beneficially owned by Waddell & Reed Financial, Inc. are held by Ivy Investment Management Company, or IICO.
+As reported in a Schedule 13G/A filed with the SEC on February 14, 2019, each of Waddell & Reed Financial, Inc. and IICO may be deemed to share voting power over, and the power to direct the disposition of, the 4,316,330 shares reflected in the table as beneficially owned by Waddell & Reed Financial, Inc. The investment advisory contracts grant IICO all investment and/or voting power over securities owned by such advisory clients.
+The investment sub-advisory contracts grant IICO investment power over securities owned by such sub-advisory clients and, in most cases, voting power. - (4) As reported in a Schedule 13G filed with the SEC on February 12, 2019, Renaissance Technologies, LLC is an investment adviser. - (5) As reported in a Schedule 13G filed with the SEC on February 4, 2019, BlackRock, Inc. is a parent holding company or control person.